getzola/zola/README.md

 Sections will also automatically pick up their subsections, allowing you to make some complex pages layout and table of contents.

 You can define how a section pages are sorted using the `sort_by` key in the front-matter.
-The choices are `date` (default), `order` and `none`.
-Pages that can be sorted will currently be silently dropped: the final page will be rendered but it will not appear in the `pages` variable in the section template.
+The choices are `date`, `order` and `none` (default).
+Pages that can't be sorted will currently be silently dropped: the final page will be rendered but it will not appear in the `pages` variable in the section template.

 A special case is the `_index.md` at the root of the `content` directory which represents the homepage.
 It is only there to control pagination and sorting of the homepage.

+You can also paginate section, including the index by setting the `paginate_by` field in the front matter to an integer.
+This represents the number of pages for each pager of the paginator.
+You will need to access pages through the `paginator` object.
+(TODO: document that).

 ### Code highlighting themes
 Code highlighting can be turned on by setting `highlight_code = true` in `config.toml`.